apache/james-project/src/adr/0042-applicative-read-repairs.md

 We already propose several tasks to solve denormalization inconsistencies.
 "Applicative read repairs" should be seen as a complement to it.

 Another classical mechanism in eventual consistent system is called hinted-handoff.
-It consist at retries (during a given period) when "replicating" data to other replica.
+It consists at retries (during a given period) when "replicating" data to other replica.
 We also already have a similar mechanism in James as we retry several times failures when writing data to denormalization table.
 Hard shut-down however defeats this strategy that is otherwise efficient to limit inconsistencies across denormalization tables.